Approved by the Board of Trustees

 1. Patrons are expected to use the computers in a manner that does not disturb those around them and does not damage the computers in any way.
-Patrons using the computers and the parents of users under the age of eighteen will be responsible to the library for any damage caused to the computer equipment through deliberate destruction or misuse of the computers.
+Patrons using the computers and the parents or guardians of users under the age of eighteen will be responsible to the library for any damage caused to the computer equipment through deliberate destruction or misuse of the computers.

 2. Patrons should have basic computer skills.
 (Ask about computer training at the circulation desk.)